This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

-The ThermoPro TP20 Wireless Remote Digital Cooking Thermometer get’s our top pick for best smoker thermometer for a wide range of reasons.
+The ThermoPro TP20 Wireless Remote Digital Cooking Thermometer makes our list for best smoker thermometer for a few reasons.
 It’s a well rounded, quality piece of equipment that’s flat out loaded with features.

 For starters, the unit comes with a dual probe technology design, which allows you to simultaneously measure the temperature of two separate meats or one meat along with your grill/smoker/oven’s internal temp.
 That’s a great feature to have even if you have a temperature gauge on your grill because oftentimes they are not 100% accurate.

 It also comes with a remote receiver with a range of up to 300 feet, which allows you to monitor your grill from a distance.
 It’s a great way to have peace of mind to do other chores or watch the game while a long cook is going on.
 You can monitor temperature and set timers from the wireless receiver.